Linear recurrences indexed by $\mathbb{Z}$: Gauss-Zordan Elimination

 \subsection{Limits}

-To define limits of generalized row reductions, we endow the set of recurrence matrices with the topology of \textbf{row-wise stabilization}: a sequence of recurrence matrices converges if each row stabilizes after finitely many steps.
+To define limits of generalized row reductions, we endow the set of recurrence matrices with the topology of \textbf{row-wise stabilization}: a sequence of recurrence matrices converges if each row is constant after finitely many steps.

 We next show that sequences of generalized row reductions must stabilize row-wise to another generalized row reduction, via the following more general result.